ilke-kas/sensor-based-collision-prevention-2d-and-3d/README.md

-# Lab 4: Sensor-Based Collision Prev
+# Sensor-Based Collision Prev
-This repository contains the `robot_no_crash` package developed for the labratory 4 of ECSE476 course.
+This repository contains the `robot_no_crash` package developed.
 The package is designed to prevent the collision during robot movement.
 This functionality is developed in both 2D (the STDR) and 3D (Gazebo).

 ---